- About CHAPA

 Maritza Crossen x112

 Maritza Crossen joined CHAPA as a Program Manager in 2011.
 She is responsible for managing CHAPA’s MassAccess Accessible Housing Registry, the My Mass Mortage wesbite and CHAPA's Young Professional Group.
 Maritza also co-manages the AGO Community Based Homecorps Grant Program with Carol Marine.
 She previously worked for New Ecology, Inc., a Boston community based sustainable development organization, as an associate green building consultant.
-She holds a Bachelor of Science in Business Adminstration from the University of Vermont and a Masters in Urban and Environmental Policy and Planning from Tufts University.
+She holds a Bachelor of Science in Business Administration from the University of Vermont and a Masters in Urban and Environmental Policy and Planning from Tufts University.

 Carol Marine x114